JXIong15/17-workout-tracker/README.md

     * In `routes/api.js`, created routes to the database to `GET` and `UPDATE` workouts
     * Used an `aggregate` function to `$addFields` and `$sum` the duration of all exercises to get the `totalDuration` of the workout
     * In the html.js file, connected routes to show the desired html pages
+* Seeded data on MongoDB Atlas.
+* Created a MongoDB database and collection for the data.
+Conencted it to deploy on Heroku.

 ## Technologies Used